 Hanoi Weather in February

 February is known as the most festive month of the year, especially Lunar New Year (or Tet) – the biggest holiday in Vietnam in February.
 If you are planning to visit Hanoi in February, pay attention to the weather to have a wonderful trip without any weather trouble.
-Hanoi weather in February gives you opportunities to explore the beauty of Hanoi many outdoor activities.
+Hanoi weather in February gives you opportunities to explore the beauty of Hanoi's many outdoor activities.

 Peach flowers blooming in Nhat Tan Flower Garden in February

-The Temperature in Hanoi in February
+1. The Temperature in Hanoi in February

 The weather in February becomes warmer than the weather in January with the average temperature from 15˚C (59˚F) to 21˚C (69.8˚F), but it is still cool enough to support a number of outdoor festivals.
 In general, the daily low temperature can drop down to 10˚C (50˚F), while the high temperature fluctuates between 14˚C (57.2˚F) and 29˚C (84.2˚F).

+1.1.
 Rainfall

 In February, drizzling rain and mist occur more often, especially in the morning.
-Hanoi in February receives a slight larger amount of rainfall from 25mm to 30mm compared with 21mm of January’s rainfall.
+Hanoi in February receives a slightly larger amount of rainfall from 25mm to 30mm compared with 21mm of January’s rainfall.
 The number of wet days in Hanoi at this time ranges from 11 to 17 days.

+1.2.
 Sunrise and sunset

 Hanoi receives around 11 hours of daylight, in which there are usually 2 hours or less of bright sunshine each day.
 In February, the sun rises at around 6.30 am and sunset occurs at 5.46 pm in general.
+The maximum UV ray level will be high at midday when the sky is clear.

-Best places to visit in Hanoi in February
+2. Best places to visit in Hanoi in February

+2.1.
 Hoan Kiem Lake

 Hoan Kiem Lake, also called Sword Lake, is the ideal place to escape from the noise and bustle of Hanoi.
 The best time to visit Hoan Kiem Lake is after dawn when people gather together to enjoy the fresh air or do morning yoga or exercises.
-You can walk around the lake and see beautiful decorations prepared for Tet holiday.
-Especially, you can see some people who write calligraphy, they are called “ông đồ".
-They create great artworks for those who want to buy one with the hope of praying for a happy new year.
-Three days of weekends are the time of Walking Street in Hoan Kiem Lake, so you can enjoy more and have many interesting traditional activities.
+You can walk around the lake and see beautiful decorations prepared for the Tet holiday.

-"Ông đồ" in Tet holiday
+"Ông đ" in Tet holiday

+2.2.
 Hanoi Old Quarter

 Here are our best Hanoi tours to discover Hanoi in February:

-+ Hanoi Street Food Tour : Hanoi Street Food Tour starts to walk around Hanoi Old Quarter to look for delicious food along the streets.
+• Hanoi Street Food Tour: Hanoi Street Food Tour starts to walk around Hanoi Old Quarter to look for delicious food along the streets.
 Also, you can have a chance to learn how to make traditional dishes with ancient family recipes.
 There are many options of Hanoi foods for you to enjoy including Bun Bo, Banh Cuon, Cha Ca, Bun Rieu, Banh Mi, Pho, and Egg Coffee.

-Hanoi Old Quarter prepares for Tet holiday
+Hanoi Old Quarter prepares for the Tet holiday

-Things to eat in Hanoi in February
+3. Things to eat in Hanoi in February

 Besides, we suggest that you should try some street food from the food vendors here.
-You will enjoy some hot food on the sidewalks with for a cheap price.
+You will enjoy some hot food on the sidewalks for a cheap price.
 If you want a bargain for your food, ask them and you will get a fixed price.

-Banh Chung for Tet holiday
+Banh Chung for the Tet holiday

-Best places to visit from Hanoi in February
+4. Best places to visit from Hanoi in February

 Bai Dinh Pagoda Festival